This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Fill a medium saucepan about half full of water.
-Bring to a boil, then reduce the heat to low.
+- Fill a medium deep saucepan about one-third full of water.
+Bring to a boil, then reduce the heat to low until barely simmering while preparing the other ingredients.

-- Prepare a 9x9-inch square pan or other casserole type container with 3-inch sides.
+- Prepare a 9-inch square non-stick pan or other casserole dish with 3-inch high sides.
+Very lightly coat with vegetable cooking spray if not using a non-stick pan.

 - Place the egg yolks and sugar in a heat-proof bowl and whisk to combine.
 The mixture will be very thick.
 Place the bowl with the eggs over the hot water, creating a double boiler.
-Don’t allow the bowl to touch the water.
+Donโt allow the bowl to touch the water and make sure the water is not boiling.
 Cook the eggs and sugar while whisking constantly, about 7-8 minutes or until thick.
 Remove from the heat.

 - In a clean bowl, beat the whipping cream until stiff (not dry) peaks form.
-Fold ⅓ of the whipped cream into the custard until incorporated.
+Fold โ of the whipped cream into the custard until incorporated.
 Add the remaining whipped cream and gently fold together until blended.
-Set aside
+Set aside.

 - Combine the coffee and Kahlua in a shallow bowl.
-Dip the lady fingers, one at a time, into the coffee mixture, turning them over to coat the other side, then arrange in the bottom of the prepared pan.
+Quickly dip the lady fingers, one at a time into the coffee mixture, turning them over to coat the other side, then arrange in the bottom of the prepared pan.
 They should be touching and not overlapping.
-Dip each cookie quickly, counting “one-thousand one” then turn and count “one-thousand two”.
+TIP: Dip each cookie quickly, counting โone-thousand oneโ then turn and count โone-thousand twoโ.
 This is just long enough to soak the outside of the cookie without making them mushy.

-- (Topping is optional) When ready to serve, beat the whipping cream and powdered sugar until stiff peaks form.
+- When ready to serve beat the whipping cream and powdered sugar until stiff peaks form.
 Top the Tiramisu with the whipped cream by pipping on top using a plain, wide decorating tip.
 Sift cocoa powder over the top to cover.
 Serve and enjoy!

 Recipe Notes